uhuohuy/GazPNE/README.md

 ## Place tagger from tweet texts
 The three tweet data sets are avaliable here and they should be put under the data folder.
 The trained model in the last step can be then used to extract the place from the tweet data set by [model_test_json.py](model_test_json.py).

 ## Experimental results

 ![Screenshot](figure/597627196.jpg)

+Apart from the gold data, we also have the raw tweet data but without annotation of the true place names, related to the 2018 Florance Hurricane.
+There are in total around 80,000 tweets.
+We apply the trained model also on this data set, and observe quite good test results.